 Thanks to luke and redstone576 for testing this library.

-on discord (Please come with some experience with TETR.IO api and an understanding of this library).
+on Discord (Please come with some experience with TETR.IO API and an understanding of this library).